TACC/coe-332-sp25/docs/unit10/continuous_integration.rst

-Finally, this workflow extracts the tag from the environment and builds / pushes the API container, then builds / pushes the worker container both using actions from the GitHub Actions catalogue.
+Finally, this workflow extracts the tag from the environment and builds / pushes the container image using actions from the GitHub Actions catalogue.

 .. tip::